tae898/room-env/README.md

-# The Room environment - v2
+# The Room environment - v1

-For the documentation of [RoomEnv-v0](./documents/README-v0.md) and [RoomEnv-v1](./documents/README-v1.md), click the corresponding buttons.
+For the documentation of [RoomEnv-v0](./documents/README-v0.md), click the corresponding buttons.

-This document, RoomEnv-v2, is the most up-to-date one.
+This document, RoomEnv-v1, is the most up-to-date one.

 We have released a challenging [OpenAI Gym](https://www.gymlibrary.dev/) compatible environment.
 The best strategy for this environment is to have both episodic and semantic